fallen-icarus/cardano-options/README.md

 Writers can create/update/close multiple Proposal UTxOs in a single transaction; each UTxO can have different terms.

-##### Creating Proposal UTxOs
+#### Creating Proposal UTxOs

-At a high-level, creating Proposal UTxOs involves creating the new UTxOs at the writer's options address with the desired `ProposalDatum`s, and tagging them with the required beacons.
+At a high-level, creating Proposal UTxOs involves creating the new UTxOs at the writer's options address with the desired `ProposalDatum`s, storing them with the required offer asset, and tagging them with the required beacons.
 The proposal beacon smart contract will check all outputs containing proposal beacons to ensure invalid UTxOs are never broadcast to other users.

 At a low-level, all of the following must be true:

 - The proposal beacon smart contract must be executed as a minting policy using `CreateCloseOrUpdateProposals`.
+- All outputs with proposal beacons must be to an options address with a valid staking credential.
 - All outputs with proposal beacons must have exactly four kinds of beacons, with exactly one unit of each:
     - an Ask Asset Beacon with the token name corresponding to the `askAsset` in the `ProposalDatum`